 British Gas Hive Active Heating

-Hive Active Heating is available to now and will cost you £199 including installation.
+Hive Active Heating is available now and will cost you £199 including installation.
 It will replace existing controllers with a wireless system and connection to your broadband and once you have had it installed by a British Gas installer, you will be able to control heating and hot water using the app or via the website.

 You'll know what the current temperature of your house is and you can set alerts to let you know when your house has changed temperature, as well as turning the heating off or hot water on remotely.